Radiology Resident- Get Up and Move It!!!

 2. Get the most calorie burn out of your workspace

 Whenever I am at work, I always think about ways to maximize my body’s workload.
-Think about calorie burning activities like banning the word elevator from your vocabulary.
+Think about calorie-burning activities like banning the word elevator from your vocabulary.
 In fact, the only time I take the elevator is when there is a “wet paint” sign on the stairs.
 Using the stairs is a great way to burn those extra calories

 3. Get that heart rate up- find a new activity you can stick with!

 Any activity that doesn’t interest or excite me, I find difficult to stick with.
-And, I think it is easy to extrapolate the same for others.
+And, I think it is easy to extrapolate the same to others.
 So, find something that increases your heart rate, but most importantly find an exercise routine that you enjoy.
 And, it is crucial to do so.
 Remember, radiologists sit down more than most other professions and you certainly don’t want to add home sitting time to your total.

 For instance, I started running several years ago and have continued diligently only because I look forward to the run.
 Why?
 It’s very simple.
 I have my iPad set up to watch Netflix and HBOGO shows that I find hard to watch without interruptions by just sitting down.
 Some of the series that I have gone through include Game of Thrones, The Sopranos, House of Cards, and Mad Men, among many others.
 So, I really look forward to my time on the treadmill.